 The Vikings believed that a man could not enter Valhalla unless he dies with a sword in his hand.
 The American Plains Indians also believed that a warrior should die in battle.
 For these cultures, a “natural” or honorable death for a man was a fighting death.
-When a Plains Indian warrior concluded he was too old to be effective, he would “stake himself out,” i.e. tie his ankle to a stake, and fight mounted, charging enemy braves one after another until he had been killed. (get a reference from Centennial, by James Michner)
+When a Plains Indian warrior concluded he was too old to be effective, he would dismount and “stake himself out,” i.e. tie his ankle to a stake.
+He would then fight (at great disadvantage) mounted enemy braves charging at him one by one… until he had been killed.
+24

 Action Responses that Combat Suffering and Evil

 A weakness of all Old Religions is that they offer few modern, practical, science-based, action-based ways to physically deal with suffering and evil.
 Fortunately, this is not the case with the Path of Continuing Creation.
 The Processes of G>O>D> provide many ways to prevent, fight, cure, and/or ameliorate both suffering and evil.
 And these ways are growing in number and efficacy.
 Here are some of them: